mock-foundation/luakit/Sources/LuaKit/Documentation.docc/Articles/Function import and export.md

 Lua developer that made me to do this 💀

 - The return value is Int32, and is not returning a status code or something, no, it is actually **a number of return values**.
-TODO: finish this section
+You can use it non-directly though, by just using a helper function